 Our Shakyamuni Buddha statue is depicted using the Bhumisparsha mudra with his right hand draped over his right knee.
 As a result, he calls the goddess of the earth to witness his supreme victory over the provocations and temptations of the demon Mara.
 The earth goddess appears and she washes away the demon Mara who had tempted the Buddha to turn away from enlightenment.
-Fortunately for the human realm Mara was vanquished and Shakyamuni shared the Dharma with mankind.
+Fortunately, the demon Mara was vanquished and Shakyamuni Buddha shared the Dharma with mankind.
 Click here to learn more about the true origin of Buddhism.

 In the left hand, Shakyamuni is holding the small bowl which contains the three nectars of awakening.
-The precious three nectars have killed the 3 demons representing impermanence, suffering and the illusion of self.
+The precious three nectars have killed the 3 demons representing greed, hatred and ignorance.
 Additionally, the offering bowl is also that of a pre-ordained Buddhist monk.
 The bowl is significant because it symbolizes the overcoming of attachment.
 In fact, while the Buddha was in meditation under the Bodhi tree a passerby gave him a golden bowl filled with rice.
 The patron had believed the Buddha was a tree deity.
 However, the Buddha threw the golden bowl into the river and divided the rice into equal portions representing the remaining 49 days until he would achieve enlightenment.